Mandrab/FOOL-Compiler/README.md

 ## The Compiler

-It has been built in Java through the use of ANTLR tool.
+It has been built in Java through the use of **ANTLR** tool.
+It's composed by *Lexer*, *Parser*, *Type-Checker* and *Code-Generator*.
+No optimization is made on the code.</br>
+All these components are implemented using the *Visitor pattern* to divide the tasks in the best possible way.

+### Lexer
+This component is automatically builded by the ANTLR tool based on the .g4 file.
+In this one, the keywords of all the tokens are described.

+### Parser
+ANTLR auto-build a class that allow to parse the code *top-down*.
+This one is constructed through the grammar rules defined in the .g4 file.
+The rules to create the *Abstract Syntax Tree* (a "condensed" version of the *Parse Tree*) are instead defined in the *ParserVisitor* file.

+### Type-Checker
+This is the component that checks that the code is correctly typed (some check are indeed also done by the parser component).

     This section has to be expanded

+### Code-Generator

+    This section has to be expanded

 ## Credits
-Mario Bravetti, teacher of the course.
+**Mario Bravetti**, teacher of the course.
 He established a working path.</br>
-Marco Meluzzi, Matteo Scucchia and Francesca Tonetti with whom I have implemented a different version of the compiler that does *not* use the visitor pattern.
+**Marco Meluzzi**, **Matteo Scucchia** and **Francesca Tonetti** with whom I have implemented a different version of the compiler that does *not* use the visitor pattern.